sparkflows/sparkflows-docs/docs/processors/ETL/registerteamptable.rst

 RegisterTempTable
 ==========

-This node registers a temporary table in Spark
+This node registers the incoming DataFrame as a temporary table in Spark

 Input
 ----------